HOME > FAQS

 Find out if your province or territory has announced if the CDB will be affected by clawbacks.

-• There is speculation about a potential early election because of recent activity in the Federal Government.
-People are concerned that changes in the government could affect the CDB.
-However, it is important to remember that any changes to the CDB, which is now law, must go through a parliamentary process.
+• A federal election has been called and will take place on April 28th, 2025.
+Some people are concerned that changes in the government could affect the CDB.
+However, it is important to remember that the CDB received support across all political parties.
+Also, any changes to the CDB, which is now law, must go through a parliamentary process.